centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-database-sqlmanagedinstance.md

 OK: Instance 'SQL01' Statistic 'average' Metrics Average CPU percentage: 55.00, Virtual core count: 2 | 'SQL01~average#qlmanagedinstance.cpu.utilization.percentage'=55.00%;0:80;0:90;0; 'SQL01~average#sqlmanagedinstance.cpu.virtualcores.count'=2;;;0;
 ```

-The command above checks the *jobs* of an Azure *SQL Managed Instance* instance using the 'api' custom-mode
+The command above checks the *CPU* usage of an Azure *SQL Managed Instance* instance using the 'api' custom-mode
 (```--plugin=cloud::azure::database::sqlmanagedinstance::plugin --mode=cpu --custommode=api```).
 This SQL Managed Instance instance is identified by its id (```--resource='SQL01'```) and the authentication parameters
 to be used with the custom mode are specified in the options (```--subscription='xxxxxxxxx' --tenant='xxxxxxx'